xaix1999/bitburner/README.md

 *shortsticky.js - 26.70 GB - Stock manager requiring tix and api access.

+show.js - 2.45 GB - Debug tool used to show the current status of the target list.

 *sinewave.js - 23.70 GB - Stock manger with no requirements.

 start.js - 4.90 GB - A wget for loop with a start of "less8.js".